SteveHartzog/team-essentials/README.md

 If you have any feature suggestions, or would like to contribute (I need all the help I can get), please checkout the [Contributing Guidelines](https://github.com/SteveHartzog/team-essentials/blob/master/CONTRIBUTING.md).

-> Don't forget to do the [after-installation steps](#after-installation-steps) prior to using this extension.

 # Feature Screenshots
 * [Change Workspace Shell](#change-workspace-shell) <small>[:link: [wiki doc](https://github.com/SteveHartzog/team-essentials/wiki/Change-Workspace-Shell)]</small>
 * [Filter Explorer](#filter-explorer) <small>[:link: [wiki doc](https://github.com/SteveHartzog/team-essentials/wiki/Filter-Explorer)]</small>